elrasco/go_anngular_app/backend/README.md

 ### What is this repository for? ###
 This is the backend of empatica homework.
-You can find frontend application in frontenf folder and the backend application in the backend folder.
 The backend is written in GO using the standard libray plus gin and gin-cors libraries for rest call handling.
 I used an offline country reverse geocoder (github.com/AsGz/geo/georeverse).

 The purpose of the project is to expose 2 calls in order to let the frontend access "informations" about the downloads of app: